Amelia Peabody Charitable Fund

 Overview

 The Amelia Peabody Charitable Fund was established in 1986 to continue the philanthropic legacy of Amelia Peabody, who contributed over $8 million to various charities before her death in 1984.
-Since its inception, the trustees have reviewed over 6,400 grant applications and distributed nearly $220 million to qualified nonprofit organizations across Massachusetts.
+Since its inception, the trustees have reviewed over 6,400 grant applications and distributed nearly $220 million to qualified nonprofit organisations across Massachusetts.
 The fund focuses exclusively on capital projects and capital purchases in five priority areas: medicine (human and animal), social welfare, visual arts, historic preservation, and land conservation.
-With total assets of $121.5 million and annual giving of approximately $16 million, the fund represents one of Massachusetts' significant sources of capital funding for nonprofits.
-The trustees have increasingly prioritized funding organizations that support children and families outside of Greater Boston, particularly in parts of the state where there is more limited access to other philanthropic support.
+With total assets of $122.0 million and annual giving of approximately $8.6 million based on recent 990-PF filings, the fund represents one of Massachusetts' significant sources of capital funding for nonprofits.
+The trustees have increasingly prioritised funding organisations that support children and families outside of Greater Boston, particularly in parts of the state where there is more limited access to other philanthropic support.

 Funding Priorities